Karl-Heinz Wiesemann

 Karl-Heinz Wiesemann (born 1 August 1960) is the 96th Bishop of Speyer.

 Life

 Wiesemann was born in Herford, North Rhine-Westphalia in the archdiocese of Paderborn.
 He became a chaplain on 10 October 1985 in Rome.
 He later served as a priest in Bösperde, a suburb of Menden and provost of St. Petrus and Andreas in Brilon.

 In 2002 Pope John Paul II named him Auxiliary bishop, to which he was ordained on 8 September 2002 in Paderborn Cathedral.

 On 19 December 2007 Pope Benedict XVI named him the successor to bishop Anton Schlembach.
 He was installed to the office on 2 March 2008 in Speyer Cathedral.

 Positions

-In January 2014, Wiesemann supported married priests in Roman-Catholic Church.In February 2022, Wiesemann supported blessings of same-sex marriages.
+In January 2014, Wiesemann supported married priests in Roman-Catholic Church.
+In February 2022, Wiesemann supported blessings of same-sex unions.
+He promised to respect the consciences of priests who refuse to bless the unions, while asking them to refer the couples to the diocesan office.
+This office would then contact another priest willing to bless the union.
+Remarried couples are to be treated the same way.